 3. Modular Homes vs Mobile Homes

-“Mobile home” is just another term for a manufactured home built before 15th June 1976.
-The term mobile home was replaced with manufactured home by Housing and Urban Development
+“Mobile home” is just another term for a manufactured home built before June 15, 1976.
+Housing and Urban Development replaced the term mobile home with a manufactured home.

 Modern Prefab Home Cost

-There is no hard and fast rule as to how much a modular home will cost you.
-However, it will likely involve a lower price than a traditional home – about 10–35% less.
+There is no hard and fast rule regarding the cost of a modular home.
+However, it will likely cost less than a traditional home—about 10–35% less.

 Are Modular Homes Safe?

-There are no significant safety concerns specific to modular homes that are not also found with traditional homes.
+There are no significant safety concerns specific to modular homes that are also not found in traditional homes.
 Sound inspection, an appropriate site, and an ideal foundation are needed for both kinds of homes.
 Furthermore, according to the Federal Emergency Management Agency (FEMA), modern prefab homes hold up in extreme weather, such as hurricanes.

-If there are disadvantages of prefab homes, they are not to do with safety.
+If there are disadvantages of prefab homes, they have nothing to do with safety.

 Disadvantages of Modular Homes

-• You will need to add plumbing, sewage, electrical hook-ups on-site, as well as build a foundation.
+You will need to add plumbing, sewage, and electrical hook-ups on-site, as well as build a foundation.

 We hope that this article has given you an insight into modular home design and whether it suits you or your client.
 What do you think of modular homes?
 Let us know in the comments!